Skip to content

 What is an EHCP?

-An EHCP is a legal document that describes your child's special educational needs and sets out exactly what support they must receive.
-It covers education, health, and social care in one plan.
+An EHCP covers education, health, and social care in one plan.

 The key word is legal.
-Unlike a school's informal support plan, an EHCP is enforceable.
-Your local authority (LA) is required by law to deliver what's written in it.
-If they don't, you can hold them to account.
+Unlike a school’s informal support plan, an EHCP is enforceable.
+Your local authority (LA) is required by law to deliver the support set out in it, unless you’ve made suitable alternative arrangements of your own.
+If they don’t, you can hold them to account.

 EHCPs are set out in Part 3 of the Children and Families Act 2014, which replaced the old system of Statements of SEN. They cover children and young people from birth to age 25, though most plans are issued during school years.